falguniraina/girlscript_web/README.md

 - To reduce noise presence on the internet and help those who really want to learn and get inspired by others

 ## What we plan to do about it?
-- To conduct offline workshops by establishing GirlScript chapters in different cities of India
+- To conduct an offline workshops by establishing GirlScript chapters in different cities of India
 - To create an online platform for helping international students providing different courses and a chatroom
 - Send newsletter to all the subscribed users to make them aware about different opportunities
 - Create a technical blog section and get inspired section for interviews